Triggers

 For scheduled triggers, the following fields are configurable:

-• Enabled Destinations: The list of Destinations to activation on request.
+- Enabled Destinations: The list of Destinations to activate on request.
 For scheduled triggers, the destinations you can select are restricted to the ones that support offline activations.

 Kevel Audience evaluates every hour if there are scheduled triggers pending execution.
 A recently created trigger should execute on the hours following its creation.
 As the schedule is assessed at the date level, ignoring time, triggers typically execute on the first hours of the day, once the configured number of days since the previous execution has passed.